STRT-Official-SNM/Ansploit/README.md

 Ansploit makes exploiting android much easier.
 It automates almost everything.

-Don't know the private IP of victim?
-No problem, ansploit can take care of bruteforcing and finding the IP by itself.
+Requirements :
+             • Scrcpy
+             • Metasploit Framework
+             • Python 3.x
+             • A phone running android to play with.

 # Important note :

-Users are not adviced to run the `main.py` file.
+No need to run the `main.py` file.
 Use only the `connector.py` file for now.